collardm/simplon/README.md

 The command should display pretty json without error.

-Now **zip mails.json with all files set in attached, picture, face and tip fields from mails.json**.
+Now **zip mails.json with all files set in picture and face fields from mails.json**.

 :bulb: your archive should be this form